Cooperative Lawyering and Problem Solving Courts: Lawyers as Peacemakers – 6928

 This is a non-traditional seminar for students who are interested in exploring a manner of practicing law broader than the win/lose paradigm of the adversary system.
 The instructor is a Hennepin County judge with extensive experience in problem solving courts and with the benefits of collaborative law and restorative justice.

-In addition to background reading to prepare for class sessions, students in this seminar should be prepared to spend 10-15 minutes each day in mindfulness exercises, to observe two out-of-class peacemaking activities, and to participate in experiential exercises in class.
+In addition to background reading to prepare for class sessions, students should be prepared to spend 10-15 minutes each day in mindfulness exercises, to observe two out-of-class peacemaking activities, and to participate in experiential exercises in class.
 Short written assignments are designed to promote growth of the student’s peacemaking skills.
 The class requires an open mind and a willingness to share personal thoughts and experiences.